P-p-H-d/mlib/README.md

 Otherwise the needed objects are embedded within the structure, preventing any other allocations.

+The size of the buffer shall be lower or equal than the maximum of the type 'int'.

 Multiple additional policy can be applied to the buffer by performing a logical or of the following properties:

 * BUFFER\_QUEUE : define a FIFO queue (default),